sbmjamiu/requirement-analysis/README.md

 Requirement Analysis involves several structured activities that ensure all stakeholder needs are thoroughly understood, documented, and validated.
 The five key activities are:

 - **Requirement Gathering**
-  - Interviews, surveys, workshops, and observations.
+  - Conduct interviews with stakeholders to understand their needs.
+  - Distribute surveys and questionnaires for broader feedback.
+  - Organize workshops to collaborate and discuss requirements.
+  - Observe users in their working environment.
+  - Review existing systems and documentation for insights.

 - **Requirement Elicitation**
-  - Brainstorming, focus groups, and prototyping.
+  - Use brainstorming sessions to generate requirement ideas.
+  - Conduct focus groups for detailed stakeholder input.
+  - Develop prototypes to visualize and refine potential solutions.

 - **Requirement Documentation**
-  - Specification documents, user stories, and use cases.
+  - Create a comprehensive Requirement Specification Document.
+  - Write user stories that describe features from the user's perspective.
+  - Develop use case diagrams to map user interactions with the system.

 - **Requirement Analysis and Modeling**
+  - Prioritize requirements based on business value and feasibility.
-  - Prioritization, feasibility analysis, and diagram modeling.
+  - Conduct feasibility studies considering technical, financial, and time constraints.
+  - Build models such as data flow diagrams or entity-relationship diagrams to illustrate system behavior and structure.

 - **Requirement Validation**
-  - Review, acceptance criteria, and traceability.
+  - Review documented requirements with stakeholders for accuracy.
+  - Define acceptance criteria for each requirement to ensure completeness.
+  - Establish traceability to confirm all requirements are addressed during development and testing.

 ---